AI-Powered Tool Intelligence

 Amazon and Home Depot return pallets are full of power tools.
 Scan the lot, know your ROI before you buy.

 Pawn shops, estate sales, Facebook Marketplace, return pallets, and job sites.
-Many "broken" tools just need a brush or switch replacement.
+Many "broken" tools just need a brush or switch replacement — which means selling them whole can pay more than parting out.

 Parts2Profit also works for